 Recreational Electronic Reporting At-a-Glance

-The Marine Recreational Information Program is working to advance the use of electronic reporting in recreational fisheries data collection.
+From tablet-based field surveys to electronic logbooks, NOAA Fisheries is advancing the use of electronic reporting in recreational fishing data collection.

 What is electronic reporting?